-LWCF requires the SCORP to contain a wetlands priority component consistent with Section 303 of the Emergency Wetlands Resources Act of 1986.
+LWCF requirements for the SCORP include a provision that the plan contain a wetlands priority component consistent with Section 303 of the Emergency Wetlands Resources Act of 1986.
 This requirement is satisfied by two documents produced by the Idaho Department of Fish and Game: the Idaho Wetland Conservation Prioritization Plan and Idaho's Wetland Program Plan.
+These documents can be found at http://parksandrecreation.idaho.gov/scorp2018.